fbpx

 • Myanmar.

-For these countries, the FATF strongly recommends the use of enhanced checks to prevent the risks of money laundering, support for terrorism and proliferation of weapons of mass destruction.
+For these countries, the FATF strongly recommends the use of enhanced checks to prevent the risks of money laundering, support for terrorism financing and proliferation of weapons of mass destruction.
 In cases of particular seriousness, a blacklisted country may be subject to countermeasures to protect the global financial system from these threats.

 What are FATF grey lists?

 The list of states that occupy a transitional position between financial soundness standards and potential risks highlights grey list countries.
 These jurisdictions are in an area of some uncertainty where the degree of transparency in financial transactions may require close attention.
-The FATF attaches particular importance to these countries, viewing them as a focus of increased attention in the context of preventing economic crime and terrorism.
+The FATF attaches particular importance to these countries, viewing them as a focus of increased attention in the context of preventing economic crime and terrorism financing.

 The significance of the FATF black and grey lists